-Electric car battery chargers are pretty expensive, and for some reason are the last thing folks want to spend money on.
+Electric car battery chargers are pretty expensive, and for some reason are the last thing we want to spend money on (am I right?).
 Motors?
 Okay.
 Controllers?
 Fine.
 Batteries?
 Absolutely.
 But the charger gets the very tail-end of the conversion budget.
 And that's not always a bad thing.

 Just for the cheapskates, I've got a whole page devoted to the one-battery, one-battery charger method, here.
 (Which apparently works just fine, if a little awkwardly.)